What is Documentation?

 Types of Documentation

-In general, documents can be sorted into one of four categories: informative documents, instructional documents, communication documents, and plans.
+It is clear that the importance of technical documentation is significant, but the documentation category may feel overwhelming to navigate at first.
+In general, documentation can be sorted into one of four categories: informative documents, instructional documents, communication documents, and plans.
 A document’s category is determined by what purpose the information contained in that document is meant to serve.

 Informative Documents